GLOBAL MARKETS-Stocks rise as stagflation fears and energy prices ease | Headlines

 GLOBAL MARKETS-Stocks rise as stagflation fears and energy prices ease

-European bourses rallied off 2-1/2-month lows and Wall Street also jumped as steady crude oil and natural gas prices offered relief after a shock 4% drop in German industrial production highlighted supply chain disruptions.
-German output of cars and auto parts slid 17.5% in August, due to supply shortages of intermediate products, providing a telling sign of the constraints posed by the combination of runaway inflation and moribund growth, or stagflation.

-World equity markets rebounded more than 1% on Thursday as hopes grew that Washington would resolve squabbling over the U.S. debt ceiling, while a global easing in energy prices tempered deepening fears of "stagflation".
+World equity markets rebounded more than 1% on Thursday after U.S. Senate leaders reached a deal to raise the U.S. debt ceiling, while a global easing in energy prices tempered deepening fears of "stagflation."
 European bourses rallied off 2-1/2-month lows and Wall Street also jumped as steady crude oil and natural gas prices offered relief after a shock 4% drop in German industrial production highlighted supply chain disruptions.

 Stagflation fears are overdone as people confuse the direction of travel toward lower growth and higher inflation with the ultimate destination, said Bill Sterling, global strategist at GW&K Investment Management.
 "It's the pace of the journey versus the direction of travel," he said.
 "The journey ultimately is to a global expansion that continues intact, which recently has had this stagflation tinge to it."